-Our ability to issue securities in the future may be materially constrained by Trencor's South African currency restrictions and JSE Listings Requirements.
+Our ability to issue securities in the future may be materially constrained by Trencor's South African currency restrictions and JSE Listings Requirements and Trencor's results may differ from our results due to their use of different accounting standards.

-Trencor, a South African company listed on the JSE Limited (the "JSE"), is a beneficiary under a trust which owns 100% of Halco, which currently has an interest in 47.9% of our issued and outstanding shares.
+Trencor, a South African company listed on the JSE Limited (the "JSE"), is a beneficiary under a trust which owns 100% of Halco, which currently has an interest in 48.2% of our issued and outstanding shares.
 Five of our ten directors are also directors of Trencor.
 Both South African exchange control authorities and the JSE impose certain restrictions on Trencor.

 South Africa's exchange control regulations provide for restrictions on exporting capital from South Africa.
-These restrictions require Trencor to obtain approval from South African exchange control authorities before Halco engages in transactions that would result in dilution of Halco's share interest in us below certain thresholds, whether through Halco's sale of its own shareholdings or through its approval of our issuance of new shares.
+These restrictions require Trencor to obtain approval from South African exchange control authorities before

+Halco engages in transactions that would result in dilution of Halco's share interest in us below certain thresholds, whether through Halco's sale of its own shareholdings or through its approval of our issuance of new shares.
 The exchange control authorities may decide not to grant such approval if a proposed transaction were to dilute Halco's interest in us below certain levels.
 While the South African government has, to some extent, relaxed exchange controls in recent years, it is difficult to predict whether or how it will further relax or abolish exchange control measures in the future.
 The above requirements could restrict or limit our ability to issue new shares.
 In addition, Trencor is required to comply with JSE Listings Requirements in connection with Halco's holding or sale of our common shares.

 The above requirements could limit our financial flexibility by, among other things, impacting our future ability to raise funds through the issuance of securities, preventing or limiting the use of our common shares as consideration in acquisitions, and limiting our use of option grants and restricted share grants to our directors, officers and other employees as incentives to improve the financial performance of our company.
+Additionally, Trencor reports its results under the IFRS accounting standards while we report under U.S. GAAP.
+This may cause Trencor's reporting of our results to differ from what we report and may result in an inability to reconcile the results of both companies, market confusion and an inconsistent market reaction when both companies report results.